 Dental implants can be used in the replacement of single teeth, all teeth, or to help retainer dentures and partials.
 Implants are also beneficial in maintaining the bone in the jaw and the facial structures that tend to atrophy over time when teeth are missing.

-To see how implants can improve your smile and chewing ability, a thorough health history review and dental examination with us will begin the process of restoring your oral health.
+To see how implants can improve your smile and chewing ability, a thorough health history review and dental examination with Reno Dental Associates will begin the process of restoring your oral health.

 Implants are the best way to replace missing teeth.
 Adjacent teeth do not have to be prepared as in the case for a conventional bridge.
 The implant helps to maintain the jaw bone and gums where the tooth is missing.
 The best part of replacing a tooth with an implant, is that it feels and looks like a regular tooth!

 MULTIPLE DENTAL IMPLANTS